turingmotors/ACT-Bench/README.md

 Put your generated videos in `generated_videos/<your_model_name>/`.
 The number of mp4 files in the directory must be the same as the number of samples in the benchmark dataset, which is 2286.

+**TODO**: Create a script and provide instructions for generating videos using the benchmark dataset.
+Note that `instruction_trajs` may not be directly usable as-is; you will need to tailor it to match the input format required by specific world models.

 ### 2. Compute Scores